crised/server_android/README.md

 We can use the stock 4.0.x or the updated Cyanogenmod firmware, that represents Android Jelly Bean, but there is no stable version yet.
 Could be either.
 Latter is prefered in order to limit the number of applications so users won't be able to drain battery on other stuff but our application.

-There are approximately 15 persons that would be using the app, so 15 tablets should be used.

 Application Features: